2011 Wisconsin Badgers football team: Purdue

-at Minnesota
+At Minnesota

-Wisconsin retains Paul Bunyan's Axe for the 8th straight year with a dominating performance on the road against Minnesota.
-The Badgers, offensively out gained the Golden Gophers 461 yards (283 rushing, 178 passing) to 156 yards (105 rushing, 51 passing) for Minnesota.
+Wisconsin retained Paul Bunyan's Axe for the eighth straight year with a dominating performance on the road against Minnesota.
+The Badgers, offensively outgained the Golden Gophers 461 yards (283 rushing, 178 passing) to 156 yards (105 rushing, 51 passing) for Minnesota.
 Again, Wisconsin controlled the time of possession battle by controlling the ball for almost ten minutes more than Minnesota.
 The Badgers also moved the chains 20 more times than the Golden Gophers.

 The Badgers started the game with the ball and chewed up more than half of the first quarter on the opening drive of the game.
 The drive was capped off by a 5-yard touchdown pass to running back Montee Ball from quarterback Russell Wilson.
 After the Badger defense forced the Golden Gophers to punt on their opening drive, Montee Ball scored a few plays later on a 14-yard touchdown run.
 The yardage at the end of the first quarter was 189 for Wisconsin and minus-1 for Minnesota.
 The Badgers scored within the first minute of the second quarter on a 9-yard touchdown pass to wide receiver Nick Toon from Wilson.
 Then Golden Gophers put their best drive of the game together as they drove down inside the Badgers 10-yard line but stalled and were about to attempt a chip-shot field goal.
 Then, Minnesota's holder pitched the ball to their kicker, Jordan Wettstein who broke a tackle and scored a touchdown on a 5-yard run.
 Wettstein then missed the extra point to make the score 21–6.
 The Badgers scored with less than a minute before halftime on a 17-yard touchdown pass to Nick Toon from Russell Wilson putting the Badgers up 28–6 at the half.

 The Golden Gophers opened the second half with a 96-yard kickoff return for a touchdown by Duane Bennett.
 The Badgers answered back with a long sustaining drive and scored on a 3-yard touchdown pass to tight end Jacob Pedersen from Russell Wilson, his fourth touchdown pass of the game.
 The scoring was capped off in the fourth quarter by a 1-yard touchdown run by Montee Ball.
 That touchdown by Montee Ball was his 27th for the season and broke the Big Ten record for most touchdowns in a single season breaking the mark previously held by Ohio State's Pete Johnson (1975), Indiana's Anthony Thompson (1988) and Penn State's Ki-Jana Carter (1994).
 Russell Wilson is now the Badgers single season record holder for most touchdown passes (25) passing John Stocco.